 The 3rd generation began in 1997 with the Corvette’s 5.7L LS1, yes the original LS1!
-The Gen III LS was the first time GM used an aluminium block for a mass produced pushrod V8.
+The Gen III LS was the first time GM used an aluminum block for a mass-produced pushrod V8.
 The 4th generation LS kicked off in 2005 with the C6 Corvette as a 6.0L LS2 and a year later they threw an impressive 7.0L LS7 into a Z06 ‘vette.

 Most people will get a 4.8 or 5.3L engine out of a truck for their swaps as they are plentiful and pretty cheap to buy at local salvage yards, keep in mind that they were known as “Vortec” engines (although prices have been going up since everyone and their mom are doing LS swaps in their classic cars).
 It’s mostly recommended to get the 6.0 or 6.2L if you’re going through the trouble.

 LS specs and applications for your LS swap fox

 Although not a definitive guide to junkyard LS engines, it gives a general idea of HP ratings and where to find them: